TheSethRose/Grok3-Tunnel/README.md

 ## Authentication

-To use the API, you need to provide your Grok cookie string.
-You can get this by:
+To use the API, you need your Grok cookie string which will serve as your API key in most client applications.
+Here's how to get it:

 1. Go to [Grok.com](https://grok.com)
 2. Log in to your account (Grok account required)